Our market wallets are made with finished

 Included are four teas enjoyed during the colonial era: two green (Young Hyson, Gunpowder) and two black (Keemun, Congo/Bohea).
 Packaged in a reusable tin.

-Enough for two pots (48 cups) of each variety is included.
+Enough for two pots of each variety is included (a total of 48 cups).
 Enjoy them individually, or try mixing two varieties to make a personal blend.
 Mistress Childress favors a blend of Keemun with Young Hyson.
 She will be more than happy to discuss proper brewing methods and particular tea varieties with those who desire further information.

 Let's face it; man was the original beast of burden!
 Lighten your load, whether it be pails of water or loads of firewood.